benjamin-ackerman/R_products_tutorial/GitHub_pages/halloween_README.md

-# `halloween`: an R package for plotting Halloween candy popularity
+# halloween: an R package for plotting Halloween candy popularity

 Welcome to the website for my R package, `halloween`!
 This package is created as part of the Advanced Data Science course at in the Biostatistics department at JHSPH.
 The purpose of this package is to plot the top-ranked halloween candies using data from [this FiveThirtyEight blogpost](https://fivethirtyeight.com/features/the-ultimate-halloween-candy-power-ranking/).